 Seasonal roads of fair-to-poor quality surround the Wilderness, and are often impassable due to late snows.
 Some of these roads offer access to trails that lead from the Salmon River Breaks into the high country, which many hikers would classify as very challenging.
 Some choose to head southeast from Grangeville, while others access the area from the South Fork of the Clearwater drainage to the north.

 Stewardship of the Gospel – Hump Wilderness needs to improve.
-Unlike the Selway – Bitterroot Wilderness, domestic livestock graze the Gospel-Hump and are causing resource damage.
-The Forest Service should retire these grazing allotments as soon as possible so that further damage to the soils and riparian areas does not continue.
-Motorized recreation has also been reported inside the wilderness, a blatant and unacceptable violation of the Wilderness Act of 1964.
+Unlike the Selway – Bitterroot Wilderness, domestic livestock graze the Wilderness and are causing resource damage.
+The Forest Service should retire these grazing allotments as soon as possible so that further damage to soils and riparian areas does not continue.
+Motorized recreation has also been reported inside the Wilderness, a blatant and unacceptable violation of the Wilderness Act of 1964.
 A strong wilderness character monitoring effort would substantiate and quantify impacts from grazing and off-road vehicle and snowmobile trespass so actions could be taken to address those impacts.
 Jet-boating on the Main Fork of the Salmon River can disrupt a primitive experience, too.

 The Gospel – Hump Wilderness is contiguous to the Frank Church – River of No Return Wilderness and should be managed as a single unit, similar to the Bob Marshall Complex in Montana.
-Unified management would insure that the Gospel-Hump receives adequate funding and the attention it deserves.
+Unified management would insure that this Wilderness receives adequate funding and the attention it deserves.